ZhuoranCool/PCRs-Authoring-Tool/app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-To use the `Generate with AI` function, please set your API key in system, refers to [OpenAI Document](https://developers.openai.com/api/docs/quickstart?language=javascript)
+To use the `Generate with AI` function, please set your API key in new file .env.local, refers to [OpenAI Document](https://developers.openai.com/api/docs/quickstart?language=javascript)

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.